Here’s why Elizabeth Warren is wrong (mostly) about breaking up Apple

 Warren’s argument for breaking up Big Tech companies centers on competition.
 She asserts that Big Tech companies shouldn’t be able to operate an ecommerce platform and at the same time sell their own products on that platform with all the competitive advantages inherent in owning the platform (data, product placement, etc.) If a smaller producer or developer depends on the platform to reach consumers, then both are hurt if the platform owner puts competitive barriers in the way.

 Apple does hold a monopoly position with regard to apps.
 Practically speaking, the App Store is the only way iPhone owners can get apps.
-Jailbreaking your iPhone won’t let you side-load apps in the way that rooting an Android device will.
+There’s no easy way around Apple’s App Store–nothing akin to the Android setting that lets you sideload any app.
 Apple apps like Apple Music and Apple News compete in the App Store with other apps in the same categories made by third-party companies.
 Apple also dampens the economic case for developing iOS apps by imposing a 30% distribution fee on app developers, as well as via strict guidelines for admitting apps to its store.

 “The concern is that they’ve created a bottleneck and they can extract additional profits from that,” says Georgetown Law School professor Andrew Jay Schwartzman.
 “So Apple can favor its own apps . . . and this creates barriers to entry to new smaller competitors and especially innovators—somebody who has a good idea but, for whatever reason, Apple doesn’t like it or doesn’t want to put it in the store.
 That’s a problem.”